What Does Exodus 29:45-46 Mean?

 Personal Reflection

-• Where in my daily life do I act as if God is distant, when He says He dwells with me?
+- Where in my life do I act as if God is distant, waiting for me to get my act together before He’ll draw near?

 A Challenge For You